 Where can you have a safe abortion?

-To get a free abortion, the request for a TOP must be made at a primary healthcare clinic, where the pregnancy will be confirmed, counselling provided, an appointment made, and a referral letter be given to a facility where the procedure can be performed.
+To have a free abortion, the request must be made at a primary healthcare clinic, where the pregnancy will be confirmed, counselling provided, an appointment made, and a referral letter is given to a facility where the procedure can be performed.

-You must sign an informed consent form giving permission for the TOP to be done.
-Health workers who are unwilling to give the service for any reason must refer you to a colleague who is willing to do so or to the appropriate regional facility with a referral letter and a booking.
+Note: Health workers who are unwilling to give the service for any reason must refer you to a colleague who is willing to do so; or to the appropriate health care facility near you with a referral letter and a booking.